ZainW/pubg_rb/README.md

     $ gem install pubg_rb

-## Usage Nreakling changes since 0.1, please refer to below for updated
+## Usage Breakling changes since 0.1, please refer to below for updated

 Initiate the Api using
 ```ruby